The London Underground network is divided into nine zones. Central London is covered by Zone 1.

 What are the London Tube prices?

 Buy a Visitor Oyster card*, Oyster card, Travelcard or use a contactless payment card to get the best value.
-Paying cash for a single paper ticket is the most expensive way to travel.
+A Visitor Oyster card is cheaper to purchase than a regular Oyster card and can be sent to you home address before you arrive in London.
 Check out this guide to cheap travel for more money-saving tips when travelling in London.

 If your contactless payment card was issued outside the UK, check with your bank before you travel to see whether you'll incur additional transaction fees or charges.